 Dangerous times call for drastic measures.
 From mental combat to homemade weaponry, a few good tricks to keep the bad guys away.

-New Yorkers, like everyone else, are constantly under attack by illness, anxiety, bad air, and cell phones.
-But only PAUL FORD is haunted by a giant rat.
+New Yorkers, like everyone else, are constantly under attack by illness, anxiety, bad air, and cell phones—but only one is haunted by a giant rat.
 Tales of transformation, staple gun included.

 It’s an acquired taste.
 It’s a strange delicacy.
 It’s a “non-alcoholic cereal beverage.”